cvonkleist/exchange/README.markdown

 home and work computers (the latter is a two-step SSH through my employer's gateway machine).
 I can accomplish this several ways:

-1. SSH connection forwarding trickery (not too hard) and using `scp` a lot (a pain)
+1. Use SSH connection forwarding trickery (not too hard) and using `scp` a lot (a pain)
 2. Copy files through an intermediary which is not behind any firewall (my web server) using `scp` a lot (also a pain)
-3. Copy files through an intermediary using a script that automates the process
+3. Copy files through an intermediary using a script that automates the process *(winner!)*

 This project is the script described in step 3.